 The eighth adaptation of Louisa May Alcott’s novel about four sisters coming of age in the backdrop of the American Civil war, directed by Greta Gerwig, stars Florence Pugh as Amy March.
 While top billing stays reserved for Saoirse Ronan, I fully expect these Pugh to impress everyone in a well written role.
 I have the utmost appreciation for Pugh as an actor who is continuously attempting to get better at her craft.
 Pugh gave one hell of a bone chilling performance in ’Midsommar’, having me in awe of her talent, and could prove to be a solid contender if ‘Little Women’ hits the right notes.

 The feminist movie of the year, right here ladies and gentlemen, and in all good senses.
-A film like ‘Fair and Balanced’ has been long coming ever since Hollywood experienced a major upheaval following the #metoo movement.
+A film like ‘Bombshell’ has been long coming ever since Hollywood experienced a major upheaval following the #metoo movement.
 However, the film focusses solely on the sexual misconduct allegations against Fox news network founder Roger Ailes by several of the anchors from the channel.
-What is bound to be one of the film’s strongest suites is its stellar female cast full of A-rate performers, including Charlize Theron, Nicole Kidman, Margot Robbie and Allison Janney among the top billed ones, along with a host of others.
-I am assuming Theron to take on the central role here, with Kidman proving to be a fiery contender for best supporting actress.
+What is the film’s strongest suite is its stellar female cast full of A-rate performers, including Charlize Theron, Nicole Kidman and Margot Robbie along with a host of others.
+Kidman may not be the central to the proceedings in the film — Theron is — but she does enough to make sure you don’t forget her performance.

 1. Laura Dern, ‘Marriage Story’